 I think that we are currently experiencing 5 office environments:

-For each of these it’s about having the right tools for the job.
-Here are some ideas to making the most of our new way of working and ensuring ongoing productivity no matter where you are, or which device you’re on.
+For each of these, it’s about having the right tools for the job.
+Here are some ideas for making the most of our new way of working and ensuring ongoing productivity no matter where you are, or which device you’re on.

 Our home environment impacts how we feel and how productive we are.
 By now, many of us have strived to create a workable home office, with a desk and comfortable seating.
 We may have less space than we did at work, making it important to consider what you can fit onto your desk.

 In addition to a smartphone and a laptop, it’s advisable to have a separate monitor to allow for collaboration during meetings.
-Having a second monitor helps in situation where you might be in an online meeting but still need to be working in a separate window.
+Having a second monitor helps when you might be in an online meeting but still need to be working in a separate window.
 There are several options available to you for this, you could even use your television as a second monitor.

 If your laptop is older than three years, you might want to invest in a new desktop computer that will provide you with the up to date video and sound quality you need to make meetings a more pleasant experience.

 If you’re not ready to invest in an inverter, an uninterruptible power supply (UPS) will keep computers and laptops running during a power cut.
 This can also keep your Wi-Fi on and keep you connected to your colleges.

 Noise-cancelling headphones with good sound quality and decent battery life are an essential component of a solid tech toolkit.
 These will ensure that background noises such as yelling children, garbage collection trucks, barking dogs and will not intrude on work calls.

 Make sure that the apps you have on your laptop are also on your smartphone or tablet so that you can easily switch between the two.
 If you’re taking a break from home and social distance working at your favourite coffee shop, remember to take a power adapter.